February 6–8, 2021 nor'easter: Northeastern United States

 In Philadelphia, a snow emergency was declared ahead of the storm.
 PECO Energy Company activated their emergency response team and brought in additional crews to handle potential power outages.
 The heaviest snow from the storm in the Philadelphia area fell in the northern and western suburbs, with 9.3 in in Chalfont, 8.0 in in Hilltown Township, and 7.6 in in Doylestown.

 In New Jersey, Governor Phil Murphy announced on February 6 that three COVID-19 vaccine megasites, in Burlington, Morris, and Middlesex Counties would be closed the following day, with appointments to be rescheduled to the following week.
 In New York City, the NYMTA grounded articulated buses for Sunday, February 7, 2021.
 Areas in Massachusetts prepared for the storm and issued parking bans on Sunday, February 7, ahead of the storm.
 On February 7, a 16-year-old girl was killed in Upstate New York, and a toddler was injured, in a sledding accident.
+Following the storm, Sherwood Island State Park was closed to remove snow.